saifaustcse/git-workflow-and-commands/README.md

 13. ### Ignore files and folder

-       # Delete the files in the Workspace and put this deletion into the Index.
+       # Delete the files in the Workspace and put this deletion into the Staging.
        $ git rm [file1] [file2] ...